huggingface/blog/quanto-introduction.md

 Also, although they are based on the same design principles, they are unfortunately often incompatible with one another.

-Today, we are excited to introduce [quanto](https://github.com/huggingface/quanto), a versatile pytorch quantization toolkit, that provides several unique features:
+Today, we are excited to introduce [optimum-quanto](https://github.com/huggingface/optimum-quanto), (was earlier known as `quanto`) a versatile pytorch quantization toolkit, that provides several unique features:

 - available in eager mode (works with non-traceable models)
 - quantized models can be placed on any device (including CUDA and MPS),